 The theatre is glass-fronted and looks out onto the Thames over the public walkway between City Hall and Tower Bridge.
 Its name is laid out in large, bright-red letters which shine out boldly, though the full sight is somewhat obscured by trees.
 It looks more like the frontage to a new Oxford Street store than a theatre, an impression reinforced by the impact of the huge vestibule.
 While the West End’s Victorian theatres channel their incoming audiences into a tiny atrium, The Bridge feels like it has welcoming room for all 900.
 The huge space is lit by hundreds of decorated, hanging bulbs.
 A long bar down the right-hand side caters for the thirsty throng.
 London’s middle class, with their quite nice clothes and greying hair, mingle with that particular excited anticipation one find when the familiar combines neatly with the new.
 We are wise judges as much as we are an audience.

 The theatre itself has been built into the ground.
 This means that you walk straight from the vestibule to the galleries, or down steps to find the stalls.
-The auditorium is something for a surprise for its apparent conventionality.
+The auditorium is something of a surprise for its apparent conventionality.
 It looks familiar, though in closer inspection this is not quite so.
 It is a nineteenth-century theatre designed with a twenty-first century mindset.

 The theatre is in the standard horseshoe shape, with central stalls and two gallery tiers.
 It is immediately noticeable that every seat offers a good view, with steeped seating in the galleries and no pillars or awkward guardrails.
 Seats on the sides have been angled inwards to improve the viewpoint.
 There is legroom, even for one such as I, though not so much that there is not the inevitable getting up, getting down, words of apology, smiles of resignation, as we step over one another in attempting to get to our seats.